Mature Masculine

 Rigid Romeo

-The mature Infinite Player stands on two pillars: charm and devotion.
+The Mature Infinite Player stands on two pillars: charm and devotion.
 The Rigid Romeo has kept only one.
 His commitment has become a cage.
 His love has become duty without joy or spontaneity.

 Rigid Romeo Declarations